imi-bigpicture/bigpicture-metaflex/README.md

 ### BP.annotation.xsd

 Implements the AnnotationType that captures annotation objects.
-The AnnotationType extends `BPObjectType` and has the following elements:
+The AnnotationType extends `ObjectType` and has the following elements:

 - `STUDY_REF`: Identifies the parent study.
 - `IMAGE_REF`: One or more images associated with the annotation.